thessaly/gantt/README.md

 # Gantt

-A simple R snippet for getting a gantt chart with tasks and milestones in csv files, using the wonderful [Ganttrify](https://github.com/giocomai/ganttrify) package developed by [Giorgio Comai](https://github.com/giocomai).
+A simple R snippet for getting a gantt chart (monthly) from tasks and milestones in csv files, using the wonderful [Ganttrify](https://github.com/giocomai/ganttrify) package developed by [Giorgio Comai](https://github.com/giocomai).

 ## Output
 ![](plot.png)